-- 2013- Updated to include distribution of cash award during non-conclave year - Added electronic pdf forms - Updated history through January 2013 - o Clarified State responsibility for expenses of student for Conclave - o Added "State" with reference to playing the same piece at all competitions. - Updated history to include the name of the Talent Hunt Chairman from 1992 to 2004.
-This includes the city and Conclave number. - 2014 Updated to include revised Talent Hunt Idea - o Changed Grand Basileus name - o Added new district chairmen information and reviewed committee names - Edited adjudicators forms to replace Organization with Chapter, removed District.
-Removed contemporary from forms/guidelines. - o Updated 2013-2014 history - o Changed performance time from 7 minutes to 6 minutes max. - o Added Leadership Conference as performance venue - o Added undergraduate as a committee member - o Indicated International Chair and Vice Chair district on past chairman list - o Specified a method to determine Talent Hunt winner in cases of ties. - Clarified type of photo required with application - 2015 Updated information regarding past International Chairmen - Updated history to include 1st Talent Hunt held during a Leadership Conference in Jacksonville, FL. - o Updated new committee chairs 10th, 12th and 13th District. - 2016 Updated names of District Representatives and District Chairmen - o Updated history to include Las Vegas information - o Added all advertisement must reference Omega Psi Phi as the sponsor - o Application and Parental Release located on IHQ website as a fillable pdf form Located in "other forms" sections.
-Added requirement to use fillable pdf forms. - o Updated table of contents page numbers. - o Added Items 22 and 27 under procedure for a successful Talent Hunt. - 2017 Updated names of District Representatives and District Chairmen - o Updated history to include Cincinnati Leadership Conference information - o Added section to address student participating in more than one competition. - o Eliminated use of cd's and added MP3 and MP4. - 2018 Update names of District Chairmen and District Representatives - o Update history to include Grand Conclave in New Orleans - Specified student may participate in multiple years but may only win once in a fiscal year. - Clarified student performing at International event would receive the funding, even if he/she is the runner up. - 2019 Update undergraduate rep on committee. - o History updated to show no International Talent Hunt Demonstration was held and special edition souvenir journal published.
-Three students were highlighted.
+• 2013- Updated to include distribution of cash award during non-conclave year

+- Added electronic pdf forms - Updated history through January 2013 - Clarified State responsibility for expenses of student for Conclave - Added "State" with reference to playing the same piece at all competitions. - Updated history to include the name of the Talent Hunt Chairman from 1992 to 2004.
+This includes the city and Conclave number. - 2014 Updated to include revised Talent Hunt Idea - o Changed Grand Basileus name - Added new district chairmen information and reviewed committee names - Edited adjudicators forms to replace Organization with Chapter, removed District.
+Removed contemporary from forms/guidelines. - Updated 2013-2014 history - o Changed performance time from 7 minutes to 6 minutes max. - o Added Leadership Conference as performance venue - o Added undergraduate as a committee member - Indicated International Chair and Vice Chair district on past chairman list - Specified a method to determine Talent Hunt winner in cases of ties. - Clarified type of photo required with application - 2015 Updated information regarding past International Chairmen - Updated history to include 1st Talent Hunt held during a Leadership Conference in Jacksonville, FL. - o Updated new committee chairs 10th, 12th and 13th District. - 2016 Updated names of District Representatives and District Chairmen - Updated history to include Las Vegas information - o Added all advertisement must reference Omega Psi Phi as the sponsor - Application and Parental Release located on IHQ website as a fillable pdf form Located in "other forms" sections.
+Added requirement to use fillable pdf forms. - o Updated table of contents page numbers. - o Added Items 22 and 27 under procedure for a successful Talent Hunt. - 2017 Updated names of District Representatives and District Chairmen - Updated history to include Cincinnati Leadership Conference information - Added section to address students participating in more than one competition. - o Eliminated use of cd's and added MP3 and MP4. - 2018 Update names of District Chairmen and District Representatives - Update history to include Grand Conclave in New Orleans - Specified students may participate in multiple years but may only win once in a fiscal year. - Clarified student performing at International event would receive the funding, even if he/she is the runner up. - 2019 Update undergraduate rep on committee. - History updated to show no International Talent Hunt Demonstration was held and special edition souvenir journal published.
+Three students were highlighted. - 2020 Appendix A revised to indicated location of guidelines and forms on OPPF website. - History updated to show all OPPF Talent Hunt programs (chapter, state, district and international) were cancelled due to the Coronavirus. - Appendix C updated to show International Committee contact info and new members. - o Appendix F revised and renamed.